 Washington DC Nightlife

-Atlas District is DC's newest and trendiest bar and club scene.
-Other popular areas include Adams-Morgan; Dupont Circle, along Connecticut Avenue; the Penn Quarter; and Georgetown.
-The city's hippest nightlife can be found in these areas, with just about everything from dance clubs, jazz bars, rock bars and pubs.
+Atlas District is arguably DC's trendiest bar and club scene.
+Other popular areas include the Adams-Morgan neighbourhood, Dupont Circle (along Connecticut Avenue), the Penn Quarter, and historic Georgetown.
+The city's hippest nightlife can be found in these areas, with just about everything on offer, including dance clubs, jazz bars, rock bars and pubs.
 The best place to go for gay clubs is Dupont Circle.

 Become our Washington DC Travel Expert

 We are looking for contributors for our Washington DC travel guide.
 If you are a local, a regular traveller to Washington DC or a travel professional with time to contribute and answer occasional forum questions, please contact us.